 Students begin their MFL journey by learning to greet others and introduce themselves.
 Over the course of the foundation year, they learn about key verbs in the target language, they develop an understanding of verb paradigms and regular present tense verbs.
+Students move on to talking about the past, being able to use the past tense to talk about what they did and describe events.
 They go on to use the near future tense, giving opinions and reasons, as well as encountering the concept of adjectival agreements.
-From there, they move on to quantities, questions, negative phrases and the perfect and imperfect tense.
 The curriculum is spiral and revisits key themes and major grammar points, allowing students to interleave knowledge and build upon it.
 By the time students reach GCSE, they are able to recognise and use all major time frames, including the conditional, subjunctive and pluperfect.
 We use authentic texts and media to ensure that students have a technicolour language learning experience, which inspires them to go on to travel, study and work abroad in the future.